AllyBMa/Portfolio/README.md

 # Ally Ma - Data Analytics Portfolio
-This repository is for showcasing skills, sharing projects, and tracking my progress as I learn
+This repository is for showcasing skills, sharing projects, and tracking my progress as I learn.

 ## Contents
 ### 📊 Data Analysis and Visualization